BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-3/solvency-II-files/step-3.3-tables/substep-2/Guidelines on Own Risk Solvency Assessment .pdf.md

 these undertakings and in particular how the AMSBs of the subsidiaries are involved in the assessment process and approval of the outcome;
 --- Page 8 ---
-c) a description of how the single ORSA document is organised in order to allow

-the group supervisor to separate individual assessments for the other supervisors in the college;

-d) where necessary, a specific indication on required translations, with specific

-attention to timing and content.

-#### **Guideline 20 – Integration of related third-country insurance and re-**
-**insurance undertakings**

-1.36.
-In the assessment of the group overall solvency needs, the participating

-insurance or reinsurance undertaking, the insurance holding company or the mixed financial holding company should include the risks of the business in third countries in a consistent manner as it does for European Economic Areabusiness with special attention to the assessment of transferability and fungibility of capital.

-**Compliance and Reporting Rules**

-1.37.
-This document contains Guidelines issued under Article 16 of the EIOPA

-Regulation.
-In accordance with Article 16(3) of the EIOPA Regulation, competent authorities and financial institutions shall make every effort to comply with guidelines and recommendations.

-1.38.
-Competent authorities that comply or intend to comply with these Guidelines

-should incorporate them into their regulatory or supervisory framework in an appropriate manner.

-1.39.
-Competent authorities shall confirm to EIOPA whether they comply or intend to

-comply with these Guidelines, with reasons for non-compliance, within two

-months after the issuance of the translated versions.

-1.40.
-In the absence of a response by this deadline, competent authorities will be

-considered as non-compliant to the reporting and reported as such.

-**Final Provision on Reviews**

-1.41.
-The present Guidelines shall be subject to a review by EIOPA.